joytile/British-Airways-Review-Sentiment-Analysis/README.md

 ### 1. Data Preprocessing
 - **Text Cleaning**: Changing text case to lower case and removing special characters.
 - **Tokenization**: Breaking the reviews into individual words.
-- **Stopword Removal**: Removing unimmportant words that don't add value to the model e.g and, or, up, down, etc.
+- **Stopword Removal**: Removing unimportant words that don't add value to the model e.g and, or, up, down, etc.
-- **Lemmatization**: Reducing words to theeir basic form e.g seating -> seat.
+- **Lemmatization**: Reducing words to their basic form e.g seating -> seat.

 ### 2. Topic Modelling
 This is a 2-step assignment of categories to the reviews.
 Multiple categories can be assigned to a single review.
 - 🔍 **Zero-Shot Multi-Label Classification** via `facebook/bart-large-mnli` with a custom label list `["customer service", "flight delay", "in-flight meal", "seating", "entertainment options", "wifi availability", "check-in process", "luggage"]`
-- 🧠 **Rule-Based Fallback**: Keyword-based pattern matching in the custsomer reviews.
+- 🧠 **Rule-Based Fallback**: Keyword-based pattern matching in the customer reviews.
 For cases where no category meets the specified threshold, the fallback function is triggered.

 ### 3. Sentiment Analysis
 - 💬 **Sentiment Analysis** using Vader
+  - Lexicon improved by customizing with airline-focused lexicon e.g 'rude staff', 'comfortable seats' etc
+  - Assigns scores across positive, negative, neutral and compound.
 - 💬 **Sentiment Analysis** using RoBERTa

 ---